 I’m reading a new book on the so-called skills gap.
 Beyond the Skills Gap: Preparing College Students for Life and Work by University of Wisconsin professor Matthew Hora.
 Important book on an important topic.

-As I’m reading I ran across this quote from a HR profession at a manufacturer in Wisconsin:
+As I’m reading I ran across this quote from a HR professional at a manufacturer in Wisconsin:

 “What’s funny is that when we talk to our development board or the local technical college and they talk about the skills gap, they’re talking about teaching people to weld––the gap we see is that people can’t hold a job and can’t solve a problem.”